gnosis/dx-examples-dev/02_use-dx-as-an-oracle/README.md

 # Add DutchX as a dependency
-Now that we have our basic implementation of the `Safe` contract, let's say we want to return our balance, but instead of in the currency of the token, we want to return it in `USD`.
+Now that we have our basic implementation of the `Safe` contract, let's say we want to return our balance, but instead of returing it in the currency of the token, we want to return it in `USD`.

 It happens that **DutchX can be used as a price oracle**, and can tell you the closing price of any listed token pair.